pomettini/Slides/slides/make-playdate-game/make-playdate-game.md

 - Make sure you have Nova installed
 - Install the [Playdate extension](https://extensions.panic.com/extensions/com.panic/com.panic.Playdate/)
-- Click on the project name in the top left of the window tooolbar
+- Click on the project name in the top left of the window toolbar
 - In the **Build & Run section** of the resulting dialog, click the **plus** button
 - Choose **Playdate Simulator** from the list of options to create a new configuration
 - Specify our project’s _Source_ folder.
 It will use _./Source_ or _./source_ by default